 This kingdom, set up more than seventeen hundred years ago, has been dreaded by kings ever since, and while they have seen it rolling down from the mountain, they have feared lest it should roll on them.
-This stone has been rolling nearer and nearer to the image, but it never struck it, till the year one thousand seven hundred and seventy-five.
+This stone has been rolling nearer and nearer to the image, but it never struck it, till the year one thousand seven hundred and seventyfive.
 In that year, this stone struck one of the great toes of the image, which was the British kingdom; this kingdom, and France, were the two great toes of the image.

-First Presidency counselor Heber C. Kimball used similar imagery in 1860 (January 1):
+First Presidency counselor Heber C. Kimball used similar imagery in 1860 (H. C. Kimball, 1 January 1860, p.
+347):